sharriet/code-together/tutorial-2/README.md

 + To start with, you'll be doing a small amount of designing / planning on a digital whiteboard or pen and paper.
 You should aim to do the minimum amount of planning that will enable you to get started with the code implementation (the design will evolve incrementally as you add functionality and refactor.)
 + The tutorial suggests you begin your code implementation by creating some dummy application data in the form of a JSON file (just enough to be able to implement your first user story.)
 If your user story doesn't require any object data, you could nip straight to [Tutorial 3](../tutorial-3/).
 However, if you are not too confident in python, creating and parsing a simple JSON file is a good place to start.
 + You should switch roles every 10 mins or so, or sooner if someone becomes stuck.
-+ Each pair in your team should work on a different user story.
-It may be beneficial to all work together on steps 1-6 together, especially where there is overlap in your stories (i.e. they refer to the same objects).
++ Each pair in your team will work on a different user story.
+However, it may be beneficial to all work together for the first part of this tutorial, especially where there is overlap in your stories (i.e. they refer to the same objects).

 &#10140; From your user story, identify the objects, properties and verbs - these will form the basis of your class design
 - Refer back to Lecture 5 if you run into difficulty with this step